eugenetkj98/AttractorNetworksPublic/readme.txt

 Note: Each file is setup as in the form of a notebook with cells demarcated with "# %%".
 User are advised to run AttractorNetworks.py cell by cell in Visual Studio Code.

+N.B.
+There is also a version of the code that you can use to run the analysis on your own dataset for change point detection.

 ======================
 Overview of Code Files
 ======================